finalwebsites/subscription-tools/readme.txt

 = Check the features: =

-* Add the subscription form to any page or post by using a shortcode or just include for all blog posts
+* Add the subscription form to any page or post by using a shortcode or just include your form for all blog posts
 * Add the form into your blog's sidebar using the widget
-* Double opt-in is supported
+* Use the MailMunch connector for a better integration between MailMunch and Sendy
 * Using nonces for simple form value validation
 * The visitor stays on your website while submitting the form data
-* You can change/translate all plugin text by using a localization tool
+* You can change/translate all plugin text by using a localization tool (Loco Translate is a nice one)
 * The form HTML is compatible with the Bootstrap CSS framework (v3)
 * Optional: use the CSS style-sheet included with the plugin
 * Track succesfully submitted forms in Google Analytics and Clicky
-* The plugin includes JS and CSS files only if the form is present (there is also an option to include these files sitewide)
+* The plugin includes JS and CSS files only if the form is present (there are different options to include them on those page where the code is necessary)